Tuberous sclerosis: Prognosis

 Detection of the disease should be followed by genetic counselling.
-It is also important to realise that though the disease does not have a cure, symptoms can be treated symptomatically.
+It is also important to realize that though the disease does not have a cure, symptoms can be treated symptomatically.
 Hence, awareness regarding different organ manifestations of TSC is important.

 Epidemiology

-TSC occurs in all races and ethnic groups, and in both genders.
+TSC occurs in all races and ethnic groups, and in both sexes.
 The live-birth prevalence is estimated to be between 10 and 16 cases per 100,000.
 A 1998 study estimated total population prevalence between about 7 and 12 cases per 100,000, with more than half of these cases undetected.
 Prior to the invention of CT scanning to identify the nodules and tubers in the brain, the prevalence was thought to be much lower, and the disease associated with those people diagnosed clinically with learning disability, seizures and facial angiofibroma.
 Whilst still regarded as a rare disease, TSC is common when compared to many other genetic diseases, with at least 1 million individuals affected worldwide.